vivainio/weaseltree/README.md

 # weaseltree

-WSL git worktree helper for working with repositories across Windows and WSL.
+Sync git worktrees between fast WSL filesystem and slow Windows filesystem.

 ## Problem

+All filesystem operations from WSL on Windows drives (`/mnt/c/...`) are slow due to the 9P protocol translation layer.
+This affects everything: builds, git operations, file watchers, IDE indexing.

-Git operations on Windows filesystem from WSL are slow.
-This tool creates a git worktree on the native WSL filesystem, mirroring your Windows repository path structure.
+This tool creates a git worktree on the native WSL filesystem for fast development, while keeping a synchronized copy on Windows for IDE access.

 ## Install